 |Flexible Employer Contributions up to 25% of Pay||Yes, not to exceed |

 |Yes, not to exceed |

 |IRS Tax Form 5500||Yes||Yes||No|

-Highly Compensated Employees, those whose salary is above $120,000 in 2017, are subject to a second contribution limit under a traditional 401k.
+Highly Compensated Employees, those whose salary is above $125,000 in 2019, are subject to an additional contribution limit under a Traditional 401k.
 This limit is calculated via the average deferral percentage (ADP) testing.